-- 1. The Parliamentary Assembly of the Council of Europe adopted Resolution 2376 (2021) on "The functioning of democratic institutions in Turkey" on 22 April 2021 during its second part-session in Strasbourg. - 2.
-In paragraph 8 of the resolution, the Assembly noted that while the ratification and denunciation of treaties are a matter of national sovereignty, "the unprecedented withdrawal from a major Council of Europe convention has raised many questions and concerns about its democratic processes.
+1. The Parliamentary Assembly of the Council of Europe adopted Resolution 2376 (2021) on "The functioning of democratic institutions in Turkey" on 22 April 2021 during its second partsession in Strasbourg.

+2. In paragraph 8 of the resolution, the Assembly noted that while the ratification and denunciation of treaties are a matter of national sovereignty, "the unprecedented withdrawal from a major Council of Europe convention has raised many questions and concerns about its democratic processes.
 In light of these developments, a reflection should be launched about standards that should govern the ratification and withdrawal from international treaties in democratic societies, beyond the minimal legal and constitutional conditions.
-The Assembly therefore asks the Venice Commission to prepare a comparative study and possible guidelines about the modalities that should govern the ratification and withdrawal from Council of Europe conventions". - 3.
-Following the request of the Assembly, the Venice Commission decided to draft such a comparative report and guidelines.
-Ms Bilkova, Mr Carozza as well as Ms Anne Peters (former member, Germany) and Mr Jakob Mühlfelder (expert, Germany) were tasked with the preparation of the report. - 4.
-This report was drafted on the basis of comments by the rapporteurs.
-It was examined at the joint meeting of the Sub-commissions on International Law and on Democratic Institutions on...
-It was adopted by the Venice Commission at its XXX Plenary Session (Venice, XXX).
+The Assembly therefore asks the Venice Commission to prepare a comparative study and possible guidelines about the modalities that should govern the ratification and withdrawal from Council of Europe conventions".

+3. Following the request of the Assembly, the Venice Commission decided to draft a comparative report and to explore the possibility to draft guidelines.
+Ms Bilkova, Mr Carozza as well as Ms Anne Peters (expert, former member, Germany) and Mr Jakob Mühlfelder (expert, Germany) were tasked with the preparation of the report.
+Rather than on guidelines, this report will conclude on arguments in support of parliamentary involvement in the denunciation of treaties.

+4. This report was drafted on the basis of comments by the rapporteurs.
+It was adopted by the Venice Commission at its 130th Plenary Session (Venice and online, 18-19 March 2022).